Blood Tests That Help Diagnose Joint Disease | Arthritis Blood Tests in Delhi

 Rheumatoid Factor (RF) is an antibody found in many patients with rheumatoid arthritis, a chronic autoimmune disease that affects joints.

 A positive RF test can support the diagnosis of rheumatoid arthritis, although some patients may have the disease without a positive RF result.
+RF may also be seen in other autoimmune conditions, which is why doctors interpret the test results carefully.

-Anti-CCP Antibody Test
+🩸 Anti-CCP Antibody

 The Anti-CCP (Anti-Cyclic Citrullinated Peptide) antibody test is one of the most specific blood tests used to diagnose rheumatoid arthritis.

 When Anti-CCP antibodies are present along with joint symptoms such as swelling and stiffness, the likelihood of rheumatoid arthritis becomes significantly higher.
+This test is particularly useful for early diagnosis, allowing doctors to begin treatment before permanent joint damage occurs.

-Uric Acid Test
+🩸 Uric Acid Test

 The uric acid blood test helps diagnose gout, a painful type of arthritis caused by the buildup of uric acid crystals in joints.

-Gout commonly affects the:
+Gout commonly affects:

 • Big toe joint